- Files and Folders Backup

 The Three Options:

 - Boot from AOMEI Windows system: This is a recommended option, so the tool helps you to create directly a Windows PE system for network boot.

-- Boot from AOMEI Linux system: This option can make other clients load a Linux system image in network.
+- Boot from AOMEI Linux system: This option can make other clients load a Linux system image in the network.

-- Boot from custom image file: You can load the special micro-system created by AOMEI PE Builder or Bart PE.
+- Boot from a custom image file: You can load the special micro-system created by AOMEI PE Builder or Bart PE.

 Step 3.
 After clicking “Start Service”, AOMEI PXE Boot Tool will configure related data automatically and start the service to wait for target computers.